Ed94/SectrPrototype/Readme.md

   * Will most likely be the bulk of this prototype.
   * PIMGUI (Persistent Immediate Mode User Interface);
   * Auto-layout with heavy procedural generation of box widgets

+There is some unused code in `code/__imgui_raddbg`.
+Its a partial translation of some data structures from raddbg's ui.